SixArm/sixarm_ruby_ramp/README.md

 * lowcase: translate a string to lowercase, digits and single underscores (e.g. to a method name)
 * prev/pred: previous string ("b" => "a", "bbc" => "bbb", "a" => "z", "880" => "879")
 * prev!/pred!: updates variable to the previous string in place (astring = "bbc", astring.prev!, puts astring => "bbb")
-* (class) prev_char/pred_char: return the previous character, with a changed flag and carry flag; that is, there are three returned values, a string and two booleans.
+* (class) prev_char/pred_char: returns the previous character, with a changed flag and carry flag; that is, there are three returned values, a string and two booleans.
 * split_tab: split the string into an array at each embedded tab ("Last\tFirst\tMiddle" => ["last","first","middle"])
 * split_tsv: split the string into an array at each embedded newline and embedded tab ("A\tB\t\C\nD\tE\tF" => [["A","B","C"],["D","E","F"]])
 * to_class: the global class reference of a given string